esha-saha/champ/README.md

 4. CHAMP_ReverseWindPlotFinal.ipynb for evaluating the saved trained models for tracking emissions and wind plots.
 5. CHAMP_ReverseWindPlot_helpers.py contains helps functions for the above notebook.

 Weather data can also be downloaded from https://wbea.org.
+The processed datasets used in the models are uploaded here.

 ## Citation and Contact
 For any comments or questions please email esaha1@ualberta.ca.